adrianptrv/FE_Mentor_rock_paper_scissors/README.md

 ## My process

 1. Analyze the provided design pictures and build the HTML structure.
-2. Add all of the CSS styles through SCSS, and make the website responsive.
+2. Add all of the CSS styles through SCSS, and make the web application responsive.
 3. Add the functionality of the game with jQuery and Javascript.

 ### Built with